cube3power/atsd/integration/zookeeper/README.md

 2) Click the `Collections` tab in the top menu and select `Item Lists`.

-3) Click `Add` and create item list with zookeeper hosts.
+3) Click `Add` and create item list with Zookeeper hosts.
-Enter name `zookeeper-jmx-hosts`, choose type `TEXT` and add comma-separated addresses of zookeeper hosts in the following format:
+Enter name `zookeeper-jmx-hosts`, choose type `TEXT` and add comma-separated addresses of Zookeeper hosts in the following format:

 ```
 #host,port,username,password,entity,cluster
 host1.com,9010,user,pass,prod-zoo-host1,prod